jf87/FootballDB/README.md

 # FootballDB: Exploring NL-to-SQL Systems in the Real-World

-This repository contains both the data and code to reproduce the results of our VLDB submission "FootballDB: Exploring NL-to-SQL Systems in the Real-World".
+This repository contains both the data and code to reproduce the results of our VLDB submission "FootballDB: Exploring NL-to-SQL Systems in the Real-World" (Fuerst, Kosten, Nooralahzadeh, Zhang, & Stockinger).

 ![plot](./deployment.png)